Maintainer Playbook#

 Updating the Ubuntu Base Image#

-docker-stacks-foundation is based on the LTS Ubuntu docker image.
-We wait for the first point release of the new LTS Ubuntu before updating the version.
+jupyter/docker-stacks-foundation is based on the LTS Ubuntu docker image.
+We are waiting for the first point release of the new LTS Ubuntu before updating the version.
 Other images are directly or indirectly inherited from docker-stacks-foundation.
 We rebuild our images automatically each week, which means they frequently receive updates.

-When there’s a security fix in the Ubuntu base image, it’s a good idea to manually trigger images rebuild from the GitHub actions workflow UI.
+When there’s a security fix in the Ubuntu base image, it’s a good idea to manually trigger the rebuild of images from the GitHub actions workflow UI.
 Pushing the Run Workflow button will trigger this process.

-Adding a New Core Image to Docker Hub#
+Adding a New Core Image to the Registry#

 Note

-When there’s a new stack definition, do the following before merging the PR with the new stack:
+When there’s a new stack definition, check before merging the PR:

-1. Ensure the PR includes an update to the stack overview diagram in the documentation.
+1. PR includes an update to the stack overview diagram in the documentation.
 The image links to the blockdiag source used to create it.

-2. Ensure the PR updates the Makefile, which is used to build the stacks in order on GitHub Actions.
+2. PR updates the Makefile, which is used to build the stacks in order on GitHub Actions.

-3. Ensure necessary tags/manifests are added for the new image in the tagging folder.
+3. Necessary Tagger(s)/Manifest(s) are added for the new image in the tagging folder.

-4. Create a new repository in the jupyter org on Docker Hub named after the stack folder in the git repo.
+4. A new repository is created in the jupyter organization in the Registry, and it’s named after the stack folder in the git repo.